TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Factions/Jade Guard.md

 ## Notable Locations

-- [[The Grand Tower]] - center of government presence in the Lower City, headquarters of the Guard
+- [[Grand Tower]] - center of government presence in the Lower City, headquarters of the Guard
+- Port Authority offices
+- [[Westgate]] - the western gate into the Lower City
+- [[Cindergate]] - the eastern gate into the Lower City